DeFiCh/handbook/src/guides/guide_changi.md

 ### Get the binaries

-Go to to the [official DeFiChain](https://github.com/DeFiCh/ain/releases) and look for the latest version of the node.
+Go to to the [official DeFiChain release section](https://github.com/DeFiCh/ain/releases) and look for the latest version of the node.

 <img src="./screenshots/release-page.png"  width="90%">